-Job Scheduling with Postgres: Improve Database Management with Automation
+Job scheduling with Postgres: Improve database management with automation

 You have options when it comes to job schedulers that interact with a Postgres database, including popular choices like pgAgent, cron jobs and RunMyJobs by Redwood.
 This post breaks down the key differences between these platforms in relation to Postgres.